openproblems-bio/openproblems/openproblems/tasks/denoising/README.md

 # The metrics

 Metrics for data denoising aim to assess denoising accuracy by comparing the denoised *training* set to the randomly sampled *test* set.
-Two comparisons have been implemented, *MSE* and *Poisson*, which penalize differences between the denoised *train* and *test* set under gaussian or poisson loss functions, respectively.

-The *MSE* metric multiplies the *denoised* data by the rowsums of the *test* data, and divides by the sum of the *train* data.
-The result becomes a normalized version of the *denoised* data, which is compared to the *test* data via gaussian MSE.
+* **MSE**: The mean squared error between the denoised counts of the training dataset and the true counts of the test dataset after reweighting by the train/test ratio.

-The *Poisson* metric multiplies the *denoised* data by the rowsums of the *test* data, and divides by the sum of the *train* data.
-The result becomes a normalized version of the *denoised* data, which is compared to the *test* data via poisson MSE.
+* **Poisson**: The Poisson log likelihood of observing the true counts of the test dataset given the distribution given in the denoised dataset.

 ## API